psfrolov/psfrolov.github.io/app/about/index.md

 <article markdown="block">

 # {{ page.title | liquify | escape }}

-<span class="drop-letter">W</span><span>elcome</span> to my place, stranger!
+Welcome to my place, stranger!
 The name's Paul.
 Once a SCADA/DCS applications builder involved in space ground-based infrastructure projects (namely, Angara Space Rocket Complex and Land Launch).
 Now a software developer in information security field.
+{: .drop-letter }

 {{ page.description }} My primary programming language (as well as an area of professional interests) is C++, so expect the majority of articles to be C++